liuxiaoshuang/myblog/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

+<p>&nbsp &nbsp Hello!</p>
-<p>  Hello!
-My name is Liu Xiaoshuang, and my English name is Philip.
-But normally，I would like to use the initials of my name which is Lxs on my social networking site.
+<p>&nbsp &nbsp My name is Liu Xiaoshuang, and my English name is Philip.
+But normally，I would like to use the initials of my name which is Lxs on my social networking site.</p>
-  I build up this blog for sharing my life and what I learned about machine learning, I hope more and more people would love it.</p>
+<p>&nbsp &nbsp I build up this blog for sharing my life and what I learned about machine learning, I hope more and more people would love it.</p>

 <h2>Information</h2>